founded in 1998

 The Nashville Association of Professional Persons (NAPP) was founded in 1998 as a professional networking group.
-In January 2007, the group became an official GLBT Chamber of Commerce and an affiliate member of the National Gay & Lesbian Chamber of Commerce.
-In 2012, the GLBT Chamber hired its first ever full time Executive Director.
-In 2013, the GLBT Chamber started doing business as the LGBT Chamber to coincide with terminology being used by HRC, Out & Equal, and other professional organizations and colleges across the country.
+In January 2007, the group became an official GLBT Chamber of Commerce and an affiliate member of the National Gay & Lesbian Chamber of Commerce (now “National LGBT Chamber of Commerce.)
+In 2012, the GLBT Chamber hired its first-ever, full-time Executive Director.
+In 2013, the GLBT Chamber started doing business as the LGBT Chamber to coincide with the terminology being used by HRC, Out & Equal, and other professional organizations and colleges across the country.

 Started Nashville LGBT Chamber Foundation to help provide education, resources, and funding for LGBT business owners and professionals.

 Launched Power Lunch Program to provide professional development opportunities for the LGBT and ally community.

 Reinstituted the Annual Business Awards at Schermerhorn Symphony Center.

 Changed fashion-themed aunnual fundraising event to a food tasting event at OZ.

 Nearly 75 people attended the first new-format mixer of 2010 at the Nashville Ballet.
 Delicious food was provided by Nuvo Burrito and drinks from Woodland Wine Merchant.
 Attendees enjoyed a sneak-peek at a rehearsal of the Nashville Ballet.

 Several leaders in Nashville’s GLBT community gave informative presentations including TEP President Christopher Sanders; Nashvile Pride President Pam Wheeler; Jeremy Davis, co-chair of the HumanRights Campaign Equality Dinner; Chamber board members Michael Fluck and Jerry Jones, co-chairs of Unpredictable Fashion Show; and David Glasgow, candidate for District 18 Metro Council.

 Lynn Taylor, owner of Taylor Made Plans, presented at the Sept.
 Nashville GLBT Chamber of Commerce meeting, talking about “how to create a buzz around your business.”